dschiese/Project_Uni_OpenAISDK/README.md

 ## Run

-Run the team script from the AutoGen directory with `python -m AutoGen.team`
+Run the team script from the repository root directory with `python -m openai_agents_sdk.team`

 # Known problems